General

 Medical, health and genetic related information is the concern of the individual and their health professionals and not that of the HSP Research Foundation.

-If, in the future, a legitimate need arises for the ethical collection of personally attributable medical information regarding an individual’s HSP status, this will be done only with the full knowledge and written consent of the individual or of the individual’s parent or guardian if a minor.
+If, in the future, a legitimate need arises for the ethical collection of personally attributable medical information regarding an individual’s HSP status, this will be done only with the full knowledge and consent of the individual or of the individual’s parent or guardian if a minor.

 Rights and Choices